-Your hardwood floors are an investment, and you want to take care of them.
+Your hardwood floors are an investment in your property, and it’s important to take care of them.
 Using the proper cleaning tools will go a long way toward keeping your floors beautiful for years to come.
-The best vacuum for hardwood floors can help you do that.
+One of the best vacuums for hardwood floors can help you do that.

 - BEST OVERALL: Shark NV352 Navigator Lift Away Upright Vacuum

-- BEST BANG FOR THE BUCK: Bissell Featherweight Stick Bagless Vacuum
+- BEST BANG FOR THE BUCK: Bissell Featherweight Lightweight Stick Vacuum

-- BEST WET/DRY: Bissell Symphony Vac and Steam 2 in 1
+- BEST WET/DRY: Bissell Symphony Vacuum and Sanitizing Steam Mop

 - BEST CANISTER: Miele Complete C2 Hard Floor Canister Vacuum Cleaner

-- BEST CORDLESS: Dyson Cyclone V10 Absolute Cordless Vacuum Cleaner
+- BEST CORDLESS: Dyson Cyclone V10 Cordless Vacuum Cleaner

-- BEST ROBOT: iRobot Roomba i7+ Robot Vacuum
+- BEST ROBOT: iRobot Roomba i3+ Evo Self-Emptying Robot Vacuum

 How We Chose the Best Vacuums for Hardwood Floors

-After extensive product research, we included options in our list of top picks with upright, stick, canister, and robot constructions to suit a variety of preferences and powerful suctions of 1,200 to 2,033 watts for trapping dust, debris, pet hair, and allergens.
-As for ease of use and maneuverability, many of these vacuum cleaners for hardwood floors come with swivel steering for angling into tight spaces as well as crevice tools, dusting brushes, scrubbing pads, and steam cleaners for any cleaning job or tough stain.
+After extensive product research, we included options in our list of top picks with upright, stick, canister, and robot constructions to suit a variety of preferences and powerful suctions of 1,200 to 2,033 watts for trapping dust, debris, allergens, and pet hair.

 Our Top Picks

-We gave consideration and time to the product we tested hands-on, in addition to our other top picks, to ensure they have desirable features, such as a variety of attachments, the filtration system, corded versus cordless, and more.
-The following are the top picks.
+We gave careful consideration and time to the products we tested, in addition to our other top picks, to ensure they have desirable features, such as a variety of attachments, the filtration system, corded versus cordless, and more.
+The following are the top products that made our list.

 Pros